The table of contents may be found here.

 At Abiquiu Dam, the Poleo Sandstone is particularly thick.

-The Poleo Formation grades into the overlying Painted Desert Member, without a very sharp transition.
+The Poleo Formation grades into the overlying Mesa Montoso Member of the Petrified Forest Formation, without a very sharp transition.
 We see this just south of the dam, where the sandstone beds of the Poleo Formation begin to be interbedded with red mudstone.

 The Poleo Sandstone is also prominent on the mesas west of Coyote, but begins to thin to the south.
 It is just a few meters thick at the Nacimiento Mine west of Cuba, where it is also strikingly thinly bedded.